zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/getting-started/dapper-insert-and-update.md

  - The first method for the `GET` process which will run when we call the method.
  - The second method for the `POST` process which will run when we submit the entry to the server.

-In Controller `Edit` action for `POST`, let's add the following code to update the existing customer record to the **Customers** table.
+In Controller `Edit` actions, let's add the following code to update the existing customer record into the **Customers** table.

 ```csharp
 // GET: Customer/Edit/5